Harryyadav/slate/source/includes/applications.md

 Parameter     | Description
 --------------|------------------------------
-business_unit | expands the business unit field in the application response object
+business_unit | Expands the business unit field in the application response object

 ---